vtfr/homelab/README.md

 # Homelab

-This project contains the ansible playlists for my homelab.
+This project contains the ansible playbooks for my homelab.